jbeard4/SCION/README.md

 </html>
 ```

-Note that while jQuery is used in this example to handle AJAX and DOM scripting, the SCION interpreter does not have any dependencies on jQuery or the browser environment in general, so any other JavaScript library could be used for this purpose instead.
+Note that while jQuery is used in this example to handle AJAX and DOM scripting, the SCION interpreter does not have any dependencies on jQuery, or the browser environment in general, so any other JavaScript library could be used for this purpose instead.
 SCION does use ES5 features, such as functional array methods (e.g. Array.prototype.reduce), Object.create and Function.prototype.bind, so the ES5-shim library is needed in order to make SCION compatible with JavaScript interpreters that do not implement these features.

 You can run the demo live [here](http://jbeard4.github.com/SCION/demos/drag-and-drop/drag-and-drop.html).